heleph4nt/GOmarin/README.md

 create the conda environment: `conda create -n PlasmoFP python=3.12 -r requirements.txt`

 then: `conda activate PlasmoFP`

-PlasmoFP folder contains: re-written PlasmoFP code, so that we do not need jupyter notebooks (it is a hassle to get them to work on a server)

 ## Downloading bacterial data from Uniprot: